hmrs-cr/android-location-logger/README.md

 Features
 --------
 * Log location in NMEA format.
-* Backup locations in the cloud.
+* Backup locations in the cloud ([myLatitude](https://bitbucket.org/nparley/mylatitude/wiki/Home)).
 * Export location to GPX and KML formats.
-* Embedded Web Server to by used by client application to extract location data. (like PyArcPics)
+* Embedded Web Server to be used by client application to extract location data. (like [PyArcPics](https://github.com/hmrs-cr/PyArcPics))

 Disclaimer
 ----------